Harrison Ford reunited with lost credit card in Sicily

 Published

-Harrison Ford lost his credit card during a stay in a beach town near Palermo, Sicily, but got it back thanks to a German tourist, police in Sicily said Saturday.
+Police in Sicily said Saturday that American actor Harrison Ford was reunited with his lost credit card while on a beach holiday, thanks to a German touristFull Article

-The tourist found a credit card with Ford’s name emblazoned on it Thursday, and turned it in to the local police station in the beach town of Mondello.
-Officers tracked the actor down and returned the card, police said.
-It wasn’t clear if the actor was aware that the card had been missing.
+Police in Sicily said Saturday that American actor Harrison Ford was reunited with his lost credit card while on a beach holiday, thanks to a German touristFull Article

-Italian media published a photo of the smiling actor wearing a T-shirt and what appears to be bathing trunks, holding the card up for the camera alongside two officers and the local commander.
+Harrison Ford has been reunited with his credit card after losing it during a stay at a beach resort near Palermo, Sicily.